8ta4/say/README.md

 > How accurate are the transcriptions?

-`say` aims to capture your thoughts anytime, but common sense applies.
-If any human listener cannot understand you, `say` will probably struggle too.
+`say` aims to capture your thoughts anytime, but it's not magic.
+If a human can't understand you, `say` will probably struggle too.

-You might need to learn to verbalize every internal monologue and express yourself more coherently.

-To avoid contaminating your recordings, you might want to consider living alone or avoiding playing any songs or movies that could interfere with your recording.
-If you are married, consider getting a divorce.

-You can consider accent coaching, simpler diction, or avoiding complex or fancy vocabulary.
-This is similar to learning to touch-type to type faster.

-Prolonged speaking can strain your voice, and continuous speaking may require voice training.
+Here are some pro tips:
+- Practice verbalizing your inner monologues.
+It's like learning a new language!
+- Keep your words simple and clear.
+It's like touch-typing for your voice.
+- Consider accent coaching.
+No offense, but Standard American English is the most recognized.
+Yeah, it's accentist.
+- Look into voice training.
+You don't want to lose your voice after a long chat, right?
+- Try to avoid background noise like music or movies.
+They can mess with your recordings.
+- Living alone could be an option... if you're really serious about clean recordings.
+- And if all else fails... well, there's always divorce.